rhuan080/rhuan080/README.md

-Hi, My name is [Rhuan Rocha](http://rhuanrocha.net), I am Principal Software Engineer at Digibee working on the Digibee iPaaS and the founder of the [Cloud Conference Day](http://cloudconferenceday.com) event.
+Hi, My name is [Rhuan Rocha](http://rhuanrocha.net), I am Principal Software Engineer at Digibee working on the Digibee iPaaS, and I'm founder of the [Cloud Conference Day](http://cloudconferenceday.com) event.
 Besides, I'm a contributor to many Open Source projects and an Apache Camel committer.